arjunUpatel/shel/README.md

 - Handles kill and suspend signals via keyboard (Ctrl+C, Ctrl+Z).

 ## Installation
+1. Clone this repository
-Execute `make` in the root directory.
-This builds the `.shell` executable.
+2. Execute `make` in the root directory.
+This builds the `shell` executable.

 ## Usage
-Run the `.shell` executable.
+Run the `shell` executable.
+You will be greeted with a command prompt.
 Enter commands as with a typical shell.
-Functionality is limited compared to standard shells.
+Functionality is limited compared to standard shell.

-## Dependencies
-None.

 ## Contributors
 - [Arjun Patel](https://github.com/arjunUpatel)
 - [Ivan Wang](https://github.com/ivanwang123)

-## License
-MIT License.